-The runner allows starting Docker Compose build services and shutting down those services at the end of the build.
+The Docker Compose build runner allows starting Docker Compose build services and shutting them down at the end of the build.
 With this runner, you can run multi-container Docker apps.

-If the checkbox pull image explicitly is enabled,
+If the pull image explicitly option is enabled,

 docker-compose pull will be run before the